githubdmn/code-js/src/misc/questions-01.md

   are processed in a sequential and non-blocking manner, allowing the program to remain responsive and handle multiple events concurrently.

-4. `Event Emitters`:
+4. `Event Handlers`:
-  Event emitters are objects that generate events.
-They provide the mechanism for triggering events and notifying registered event handlers when an event occurs.
-Event emitters are an essential part of event-driven programming frameworks and libraries.
+  Event handlers are functions or code blocks that are associated with specific events.
+They define the behavior or actions to be executed when the corresponding event occurs.
+Event handlers are registered to listen for events and are triggered automatically when the event occurs.

 The `event-driven` programming paradigm is widely used in systems where responsiveness, concurrency, and event-based interactions are crucial.